Overview of Investment Banking in Russia

 As an analyst, you need to attend a lot of external and internal conference calls all through the day because it’s important for the bankers to discuss every move with their clients.
 And all the calls should end before 6 p.m. because no employee at any corporation sits in their organization beyond that time.

 The work is usually split among three key areas – administrative work (20%), Excel and modeling (30%), and power-point (50%).

-The best thing about working in Russian investment banking is its compensation.
+The best thing about working in Russian investment banking and also the investment banking salaries in Russia.
 It’s as good as New York or London.
 So, now it makes sense why people work so hard to get into investment banking.